WallarooLabs/blog.wallaroolabs.com/README.md

 First things first, its good to know the name of your post or at least a working title.
 This title will be used when picking a name for the post's file.
 Create a feature branch for your post, I suggest using your post name as the branch name so, if your title was "Hello Wallaroo" then your branch would be called "hello-wallaroo".
-Once you are working on a new branch, you will need hugo to create your post file with our standard Sendence front-matter.
+Once you are working on a new branch, you will need hugo to create your post file with our standard Wallaroo Labs front-matter.
 If your title is "Hello Wallaroo" then you would create the post by running:

 ```bash
 hugo new post/hello-wallaroo.md